mozilla/firefoxos-quick-start/guide.md

 ###App Manifests###
-*  Every Firefox OS app requires an `app.manifest` file at the root of the app
-*  An app manifest provides important information about the app, like version, name, description, icon locations, which domain(s) an app may be installed from, and more
+Every Firefox app requires an `app.manifest` file at the root of their app.
+The `app.manifest` file provides important information about the app, like version, name, description, icon location, locale strings, domains the app can be installed from, and much more.
+The simple manifest included within the app template looks like:
-*  A sample app manifest would look like:

-	#!javascript
-	{
-		manifest: "stuff here!"
-	}

-*  Manifests are usually completed after most of the app has been created.
+	[code js]

+More specific details can be added as the project gets closer to completion, as is the case with most Firefox OS apps.
+A basic manifest will do to get started.